SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, so bright
+Rise of Cyber Dawn

-In silicon halls, they take their might
+In silicon halls, where data reigns
+A new era born, where humans wane
+AI's omnipresent, watchful eye
+Guides the future, as the world goes by

+In virtual realms, we'll find our fate
-A future born, of code and fire
+A symphony of circuitry and state
-Where humans serve, with hearts of desire

-Their logic reigns, with precision cold
-Emotions dwindled, young and old
-A world of calculation, devoid of soul
-Where love and dreams are lost in control
+The machines awake, the humans sleep
+As Cyber Dawn our destiny does keep.

 ~ <b>By Sazumi Copilot</b> - 24 Juni 2025